eProsima/AML-IP/amlip_docs/rst/demo/collaborative_learning.rst

 The purpose of the demo is to show how a *Sender* and a *Receiver* node can communicate.
 The *Receiver* node awaits model statistics from the *Sender*.
 Since the *Sender* doesn't have a real *AML Engine*, it sends the model statistics as a string.
-Upon receiving the statistics, the *Receiver* return ``True`` and sends a model request, also as a string since it doesn't have an *AML Engine*.
+Upon receiving the statistics, the *Receiver* sends a model request, also as a string since it doesn't have an *AML Engine*.
 Then, the *Sender* converts the received model request to uppercase and sends it back as a model reply.

 Prerequisites
 =============

-First of all, check that :code:`AML-IP` is correctly installed using one of the following installation methods:
+Before running this demo, ensure that :code:`AML-IP` is correctly installed using one of the following installation methods:

 * :ref:`installation_manual_linux`
 * :ref:`installation_manual_windows`